Hugo-ter-Doest/brill-pos-tagger/README.md

 NN CD CURRENT-WORD-IS-NUMBER YES
 ```
 This means that if the outcome of CURRENT-WORD-IS-NUMBER must be YES, the category is replaced by <code>CD</code>
-Also the parameter can be used to check the category of a word in the sentence:
+The parameter can also be used to check the category of a word in the sentence:
 ```
 VBD NN PREV-TAG DT
 ```